TRAUMA & STRESS

 FAQs

-• Trauma is an event where you felt your life was threatened.
-Single event trauma can be things like sexual assault or an earthquake.
-You felt overwhelmed emotionally and alone with the experience.
-Your body responded to the life threat by going into one of the following biological states: fight-flight, fawn, freeze, or collapse.
+Single event trauma can be things like sexual assault or an earthquake, where you felt overwhelmed and alone and at risk of death.
+Your body responded by going into one of the following biological states: fight-flight, fawn, freeze, or collapse.
+It may be you are experiencing flashbacks or recurrent nightmares.

 If PTSD symptoms persist for longer than three months, you will need treatment.